-I’ve spent more than my fair share of time searching for a good pair of walking shoes.
-Every time I buy a pair, I almost instantly regret the purchase for one reason or another.
-They’re too wide for my feet, they don’t have enough arch support, they rub on my heels… You name it, I’ve had a pair of shoes that fits the bill.
+I’ve spent more than my fair share of time searching for the best walking shoes.
+It seemed like every time I bought new shows, I almost instantly regretted the purchase for one reason or another.
+They were too wide for my feet, they didn’t have enough arch support, they rubbed on my heels… You name it, I’ve had a pair of shoes that fit the bill.

-That’s why I took so much time and energy creating this post.
-Through all the years of trials – many band-aids later – I’ve finally got a good handle on what makes for the best walking shoes for travel, and I know where to find them.
+Through all the years of trials – many band-aids and blisters later – I’ve finally got a good handle on what makes the best walking shoes for travel, and I know where to find them.

-If you’re in the market for a new pair of walking shoes, make sure you keep reading to find out what the best rated walking shoes are for almost every situation.
-I won’t leave any one hanging.
-If you have wide feet, narrow feet, need extra arch support, are struggling with plantar fasciitis, I’ve got a pair of shoes for you.
+If you’re in the market for a new pair of shoes for travel, make sure you keep reading to find out what the best rated walking shoes are for travelers like us who spend hours walking around cities and exploring destinations.

 How to Find the Most Comfortable Walking Shoes

-No one shoe is going to fit all.
+There isn’t one shoe that will fit everyone.
 There are too many different types of feet out there to be able to please them all with one type or style of shoe.
-So it’s very important when looking for the right pair of walking shoes for you, that you understand your feet and what they want in a shoe.
+So it’s very important, when looking for the right pair of walking shoes for you, that you understand your feet and what they need in a shoe.

 It will be easier to find an insole for your shoes than finding the right walking shoes with arch support.
 Although there certainly are some good, supportive walking shoes out there, buying a shoe with the support already built in can cause other problems, like back, knee and foot pain, if you don’t need that type of support.